 Baby Scrapbooking Ideas

 If you plan to use several thicker items in your project, it may be a good idea to start out with an album with large book binding rings to hold it together.
-You could have an album that could be quite thick that way, if the thickness of the bibs concerned you.
+You could have an album that could be quite thick that way, if the thickness of the bibs or any other memorabilia you want to preserve concerns you.

 Some of my friends have used bibs in their scrapbooks and have cut away the back layer (most are two layers thick at least), only using the top layer as an embellishment or design element.
 This reduces the thickness of the element by about half, though the binding may cause the layer to still be the original thickness in the edges.

 You should be able to use a strong double sided adhesive like sticky strip that Stampin' Up! used to make to adhere material to your cardstock.(You can get redline tape from many scrapbook and craft stores now).
-I also use Fast Fuse Adhesive which Stampin' Up! makes, and their double-sided Tear 'n tape is also very strong.
+I also used Fast Fuse Adhesive which Stampin' Up! used to make, and their current double-sided Tear 'n tape is also very strong.

-Add some fabric interfacing to the back of the bibs if you want an extra smooth look to them before you stitch them.
+Add some fabric interfacing to the back of the bib if you want an extra smooth look to it before you stitch it or pin it to the page with your chosen method.

-You could sandwich the bib between two sheets of cardstock, one of which has a 'window' cut out of it to show either one or both sides of the bib (the back side would be a feature for the next page in your album this way).
+You could also sandwich the bib between two sheets of cardstock, one of which has a 'window' cut out of it to show either one or both sides of the bib (the back side would be a feature for the next page in your album this way).
+Use Window Sheets to encase the bib in the cutout and help preserve it from dust and fingerprints..

-Of course, these methods will work for other creative keepsakes such as favourite clothing, washers, pieces of sheeting, blanket squares or pillow cases etc, so don't just think of bibs for your baby scrapbooking ideas.
+Of course, these methods will work for other creative keepsakes such as favourite clothing, washers, pieces of sheeting, blanket squares, small fabric toys or pillow cases etc, so don't just think of bibs for your baby scrapbooking ideas.

-I would love to see how you have used an unusual item like this in your own scrapbook so hope you will share with me.
-It can really help other crafters as well to see some of your ideas.
+I would love to see how you have used an unusual item like bibs in your own scrapbook so hope you will share with me.
+It can really help other crafters as well to see some of your ideas, especially as I didn't see much about doing this in my searches.

 Do You Have Scrapbook Page to Share?